-Applying integrated, whole-child design to school systems and settings
+Applying integrated, whole-child design to a school's tiered system of supports

 To innovate means to make changes to something established.